jessfraz/gitable/README.md

         update interval (ex.
 5ms, 10s, 1m, 3h) (default "1m")
   -once
-        run once and exit, do not run as a daemon
+        run once and exit, do not run as a daemon -orgs value
-  -v    print version and exit (shorthand)
+        organizations to include (this option only applies to --autofill) -v    print version and exit (shorthand)
   -version
         print version and exit